Spread the love

 The Bagrati Cathedral and Gelati Monastery are two of the most iconic and important World Heritage sites in Georgia.
 The Bagrati Cathedral is an 11th century cathedral located in Kutaisi, the second-largest city in Georgia.
 The cathedral is a stunning example of medieval Georgian architecture, and is one of the most important religious sites in the country.

-See also The History Behind the World Heritage Sites in Jaipur
+See also The Cuisine of World Heritage Sites in Greece

 The Gelati Monastery is also located in Kutaisi, and is a 12th century monastery that is renowned for its stunning frescoes and mosaics.
 The monastery is home to a number of important artifacts, including religious manuscripts and icons, making it an important site for both religious and cultural purposes.